-Amid moved to the United States over 20 years ago, and graduated from George Mason University in Virginia with a B.S. degree in Management Information Systems and a Computer Science minor.
-He then acquired his MBA degree in Entrepreneurship and Small Business Management from George Washington University.
+Amid moved to the United States over 22 years ago, and graduated from George Mason University in Virginia with a B.S. degree in Management Information Systems and a Computer Science minor.
+He then acquired his Master’s degree in Business Administration (MBA), with a focus on Entrepreneurship and Small Business Management, from George Washington University.

 He currently works at a federal contracting firm in the Washington D.C. area, through which he proudly supports the U.S. government as an IT Program Manager.

-Amid is an active member of the Washington DC community who served as a board member on the Chapter’s board from 2009 – 2011.
+Amid is an active member of the Washington DC community who served as a board member on the Chapter’s board from 2009 – 2011 and most recently as a Vice President from 2019 – 2021.
 He also served on the ADS National Board as the ADYA National Director from 2010 – 2013.
 In addition, Amid was on the Convention Executive Committee and helped plan five National Conventions from 2009 – 2013.
 Throughout his service, he helped establish and support the American Druze Young Adults (ADYA) vision of energizing the youth across the nation by developing programs that focus on professional networking, educational support, charity involvement, and leadership development.

-He is married to his lovely wife, Sara El-Hakim, and is a proud father of his son, Theo Adam.
+He is married to his lovely wife, Sara El-Hakim, and is a proud father of his sons, Theo and Jude.

 Amal Halabi Fayad was born in Mtein North of Lebanon.
 She is married to Moufid Fayad from Sofar, Lebanon.
 Amal has a son named Michael who is 13 years old.
 Amal came to the United States of America in 2006.
 Her first job was working in child care in order to be with her son.
 Currently she is an Assistant Cafeteria Manager at the Spotsylvania County School.